Jack O'Brien (wrestler): Empresa Mexicana de Lucha Libre (1930s–1950s)

+National Wrestling Alliance (1950s)

 After losing the Welterweight title O'Brien began teaming with Rito Romero, forming a team called La Pareja Perfecta ("The perfect team") by the fans and promoters alike for their smooth teamwork and timing.
 O'Brien also began wrestling in Texas around the same time, working for various Texas promotions under the name "Roughhouse" Jack O'Brien.
 In 1952 O'Brien appeared in his first Lucha film as he both acted and wrestled in the movie Huracán Ramírez, he was also one of the men that found Daniel Garzia to fill the role of the title star.
 He also appeared in two more movies El Enmascarado de Plata and La Bestia Maginfica.
 Along with acting O'Brian also tried his hand at promoting wrestling events in 1952, funded by the Televicentro network O'Brien and promoters Jesús Garza and Elías Krui were the first promoters to oppose Salvador Lutteroth's EMLL wrestling empire in Mexico.
 When funding for the promotion ran out O'Brien made peace with the Lutteroth family, retired from active wrestling and started working as a local promoter for EMLL in Acapulco, Guerrero and Mexico City.
 He later retired from promotion when he was offered a government job in Cuernavaca, Morelos by the newly elected governor, who was a college friend.
 O'Brien briefly returned to wrestling in the mid-1960s working as the enmascarado (masked) character "Doctor O'Brian", teaming with Doctor O'Borman.
 After his brief foray into wrestling he became the official doctor of the Ciudad Juarez, Chihuahua wrestling commission.
 O'Brien died on September 14, 1982.